zephyrproject-rtos/zephyr/doc/connectivity/networking/networking_with_host.rst

     admin privileges on the host machine, unlike TAP.
 However, it has several limitations including performance which makes it less valuable for practical purposes.
 See :ref:`networking_with_user_qemu` for details.

+* Arm FVP (User Mode Networking).

+  * User mode networking emulates a built-in IP router and DHCP server, and routes TCP and UDP traffic between the guest and host.
+It uses the user mode socket layer of the host to communicate with other hosts.
+This allows the use of a significant number of IP network services without requiring administrative privileges, or the installation of a separate driver on the host on which the model is running.
+See :ref:`networking_with_armfvp` for details.

 * native_posix board.